palant/palant.info/content/articles/lies-damned-lies-and-impact-hero-refoorest-allcolibri/index.md

 ## Affected extensions

-In addition to refoorest I could identify two extensions bought by Colibri Hero from their original author as well as 14 extensions which apparently added Impact Hero SDK expecting their share of the revenue.
+In addition to refoorest I could identify two extensions bought by Colibri Hero from their original author as well as 14 extensions which apparently added Impact Bro SDK expecting their share of the revenue.
 That’s Chrome Web Store only, the refoorest extension at the very least also exists in various other extension stores, even though it has been removed from Firefox Add-ons just recently.

 Here is the list of extensions I found and their current Chrome Web Store stats: